 Take a break from travelling and unwind with a sensational spa treatment.
 The larger resorts in the area offer an array of treatments on their spa menu, but the one we recommend is the “bobo” treatment where skilled therapists use their feet in a traditional Fijian massage that’s been used for hundreds of years.

 Located inland from Ba, Navala Village is a traditional 200-year-old village still using thatched-roof bures.
-It feels like stepping back in time where old traditions are still alive today and seen on any village visit.
-Tours run regularly to meet the villages and see their way of life where you will partake in the Kava Ceremony, which is drinking a traditional earthy drink with the villagers, as well as visiting the school and mingling with the villagers who are sure to raise your spirits with their friendliness.
+It feels like stepping back in time where old traditions are alive today, seen on any village visit.
+Tours run regularly to meet the villages and see their way of life where you will partake in the kava ceremony, which is drinking a traditional earthy drink with the villagers, as well as visiting the school and mingling with the villagers who are sure to raise your spirits with their friendliness.
 After that, you can cool off in the river running alongside the village.
-Tours are one way to visit the village (more info on Viator and Tripadvisor).
+Either join a tour like Fiji Eco Tours to visit the village (more info on Viator and Tripadvisor).
 Otherwise, the village can be accessed with a 4WD and you must bring a bundle of kava roots (yaqona) for the kava ceremony – see Fiji Village Etiquette: What to Do When Visiting a Fijian Village – and pay a fee of around FJ$30 each to enter the village and hire a village guide.

 This quaint colonial hotel is a great vantage point for views over Vatia Bay and Tavua town.
-It’s 1930s flair makes a great photo opportunity and is the only place to stay in Tavua.
-Find the hotel and Tavu behind Ba and Rakiraki.
+Its 1930s flair makes a great photo opportunity and is one of the only places to stay in Tavua.
+Find the hotel and Tavua behind Ba and Rakiraki.
 Plus, book your room in the Tavua Hotel on Trip.com to stay the night.

 Fiji is dotted with beautiful buildings of worship and the Suncoast is no different!
 The historic St Francis of Xavier Church is southeast of Rakiraki overlooking Viti Levu Bay.
 The church, built in 1917, is famous for its mural of black Christ painted by Jean Charlot in 1962.
 Bookings to the church must be made before visiting, which can be organised with your accommodation.